Prehistoric Art Timeline

 Fish God of Lepenski Vir, sandstone carving of therianthropic figure, Serbia.

-Samarra and Halaf ceramic plates: see: Mesopotamian art (c.4500-539).
+Samarra and Halaf ceramic plates: see: Sumerian Art and Mesopotamian art (c.4500-539).

-NEOLITHIC ERA BEGINS IN EUROPE
+NEOLITHIC ERA BEGINS IN NORTHERN & WESTERN EUROPE

 Jade carving begins in China, as does Chinese lacquerware and silk production.

-Earliest megalithic architecture, like: the megaliths at Evora, in Portugal (from 5,000); Breton Cairn of Barnenez (from 4,450); the tombs and monuments of Carrowmore, Cúil Irra Peninsula, Ireland (from 4,300).
+Earliest megalithic architecture, like: the megaliths at Evora, in Portugal (from 5,000); Breton Cairn of Barnenez (from 4,450); the tombs and monuments of Carrowmore, Cuil Irra Peninsula, Ireland (from 4,300).
 Building of Stonehenge stone circle begins (c.2,600 BCE).
 See also: megalithic art.

 Mesopotamian civilization begins (Iraq).
 Emergence of Uruk, first city-state.
 First wheeled vehicles appear in Europe.
 Ancient Persian art includes the intricate ceramics from Susa and Persepolis.
 Oldest known prehistoric bronze sculptures produced in the Maikop culture of the Russian North Caucasus around 3,500, using simple arsenic bronze process.